r-renato/ha-climacell-weather/README.md

 The available Fields and suffixes can be found in the <a href="https://docs.climacell.co/reference/data-layers-overview" target="_blank">climacell dodumentation</a>.
 The old field names can still be used.

 For mapped values (e.g. weatherCode) the prefix "Raw" will disable mapping.

-### Migration from V3 Version

-To make the integration API V4 compatible it has been largely restructured.
-We tried to make it backward compatible regarding configuration and sensor names but there might be some cornercases where the sensornames change when upgrading.

 ## Integration Examples